vioshyvo/team-supermoniveto/README.md

  while others are never present, or appear very seldom.
 Rare tags would be difficult to learn to predict.
 ![](images/Figure_1.png)

-Later we found out that tags are in hierarchical relations which explains why some tags are over-represented and we didn't use this information for our experiments.
+Later we found out that tags are in hierarchical relations which explains why some tags are over-represented.
+We did not use this information for our experiments.

 ### Pre-processing